Arc Flash Forum Update

 International Expert

-Jim and his wife of four decades live in Scottsdale, Arizona and have two children and one grandson.
+Jim and his wife of over four decades live in Scottsdale, Arizona.